grzegorzmazur/yacas/new_docs/reference_manual/consts.rst

    :data:`Undefined` is a token that can be returned by a function when it considers its input to be invalid or when no meaningful answer can be given.
-The result is then "undefined".
+The result is then undefined.

    Most functions also return :data:`Undefined` when evaluated on it.